mfessenden/SKTiled/Docs/Documentation/Migration Guide.md

 // 2684354845
 ```

-Alternately, you can orient the tile manually by setting the `SKTile.isFlippedHorizontally`, `SKTile.isFlippedVertically` and `SKTile.isFlippedDiagonally` attributes:
+Alternately, you can orient the tile by setting the `SKTile.isFlippedHorizontally`, `SKTile.isFlippedVertically` and `SKTile.isFlippedDiagonally` attributes:

 ```swift
 // Reset the flip flags by assigning an empty value